Sony’s Xperia 5 boasts wireless support for Dualshock 4 controllers

 Audio

-As with previous handsets in the Sony’s Xperia family, audio is front and center on the Xperia 5.
-The handset boasts stereo speakers driven by a “smart” amplifier (the earpiece doubles as a second channel), and support for both Dolby’s Atmos 3D simulated surround sound technology and Hi-Res audio (recordings with over a 44.1 kHz sample rate and a 16-linear bit depth).
+As with previous handsets in Sony’s Xperia family, audio is front and center on the Xperia 5.
+The handset boasts stereo speakers driven by a “smart”amplifier (the earpiece doubles as a second channel) and support for Dolby’s Atmos 3D simulated surround sound technology and Hi-Res audio (recordings with over a 44.1 kHz sample rate and a 16-linear bit depth).

 Bassheads will appreciate the Xperia 5’s Dynamic Vibration feature, which analyzes sound spectrograms and translates them into haptic motor whirs.
 But while it’s nifty in theory, the implementation is clunkier than you’d expect, considering Dynamic Vibration debuted a year ago on the Xperia XZ2.
 The effect is surprisingly weak even on the maximum setting and it’s concentrated around the bottom-firing speaker (where the vibration motor’s embedded beneath the display).